evanshortiss/notable-git-sync-setup/README.md

 empty.
 For example, you create a repository at [github.com/new](https://github.com/new) and leave it uninitialised.

-Clone the repository an follow the prompts:
+Clone the repository, run the `setup.sh`, and follow the prompts:

 ```bash
 git clone https://github.com/evanshortiss/notable-git-sync-setup notable-sync